Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

 HOW WE REVIEW THE REGENT HIGH SCHOOL SEN INFORMATION REPORT

 We review it by asking parents, carers and students what is working well and what they want to improve.
-The next review date will be July 2017.
+The Local Offer is currently under review.

 HOW WE LEARN WITH AND FROM OTHER SCHOOLS

-We undertake visits to local schools to look at aspects of their practice, such as supporting students with physical difficulties and making best use of Teaching Assistants.
+We undertake visits to, and consult with, local schools to look at aspects of their practice, such as supporting students with physical difficulties and making best use of Teaching Assistants.
+We also follow the latest evidence-based guidance.

 HOW TO FIND MORE INFORMATION ON THE LOCAL OFFER AND SEN/D

-You will find our Support for Learning Policy – which includes SEN/D – on our website, or you can collect a copy of the policy from the school reception on Chalton Street.
+You will find our SEND and Support for Learning Policy on our website, or you can collect a copy of the policy from the school Reception on Chalton Street.

 Visit the Camden Local Offer website for information about the Local Offer across Camden.

-If you would like to talk to our SENDCO, we can arrange a meeting for you to have your questions answered.
-Please call the school on 020 7387 0126 or email email@example.com to arrange this.
+If you would like to talk to our SENDCo, Mrs L Driscoll, we can arrange a meeting for you to have your questions answered.
+Please call the school on 020 7387 0126 or email firstname.lastname@example.org to arrange this.

 One of our governors has a specific responsibility for overseeing SEN/D in the school.
 You can contact our SEND Governor via the Clerk to the Governing Body at the school on the above number or email.